-If you DO NOT see the orange glow, contact AERCO technical support to ascertain the problem.
+If you do not see the orange glow, contact AERCO technical support to ascertain the problem.
 If you DO see it, proceed to the next step.

-- 10. If the manometer reading is less than 4.6" W.C.
-(1.1 kPa), increase the regulator setting by rotating the adjustment screw clockwise (CW). - 11.
-Repeat steps 8 through 10 until the gas pressure at the outlet of the Pilot Regulator pressure reads between 4.6" W.C. and 5.0" W.C.
-(1.1 kPa and 1.2 kPa) on the monometer. - 12.
-Once the pressure reading is between 4.6" W.C. and 5.0" W.C.
-(1.1 kPa and 1.2 kPa), conduct at least three safe Pilot ignitions while observing the observation port.
+- 10. If the manometer reading is less than 4.6" W.C., increase the regulator setting by rotating the adjustment screw clockwise (CW). - 11.
+Repeat steps 8 through 10 until the gas pressure at the outlet of the Pilot Regulator pressure reads between 4.6" W.C. and 5.0" W.C. on the monometer. - 12.
+Once the pressure reading is between 4.6" W.C. and 5.0" W.C., conduct at least three safe Pilot ignitions while observing the observation port.
 Assure the igniter lights immediately with a strong orange flame after the Pilot ignition solenoid valve opens.

-Clear any FLAME LOSS DURING IGNITION messages during the tests by pressing the CLEAR key on control panel.
+Clear any Flame Loss During Ignition messages during the tests by pressing the CLEAR key on control panel.

-- 13. CLOSE the external gas supply valve upstream of the unit. - 14.
+- 13. CLOSE the external gas supply valve. - 14.
 Disconnect the manometer, tubing and barbed fitting from the 1/4" NPT port hole. - 15.
-Replace the 1/4" plug where the barbed fitting was removed. - 16.
+Replace the 1/4" plug where the barbed fitting was removed - 16.
 Replace the Pilot Flame Detector. - 17.
-OPEN the external gas supply valve upstream of the unit. - 18.
-Ensure that power is restored and the boiler is turned on in MANUAL mode. - 19.
-Refer to section 4.4 in Chapter 4 Initial Start-up, to perform the Combustion Calibration procedure. - 20.
+OPEN the external gas supply upstream of the unit. - 18.
+Ensure power is restored and the boiler is turned on in the MANUAL mode. - 19.
+Refer to sections 4.4 and 4-5 in Chapter 4 Initial Start-up, to perform the Combustion Calibration procedure. - 20.
 Return the unit to service following successful completion of the Combustion Calibration procedures.
 Make sure that the unit is operating in the AUTO mode.
 The "MAN" light in the upper left of the control box should NOT be lit in AUTO mode.